MBA in Consulting: Career Path

 • Management consulting: Graduates may work for consulting firms that specialize in helping organizations improve their overall performance by addressing issues related to strategy, operations, and organizational structure.

-• Strategy consulting: Graduates may work for consulting firms that help organizations develop and implement long-term strategic plans, often working on issues related to mergers and acquisitions, market-entry, and business model innovation.
+• Strategy consulting: Graduates may work for consulting firms that help organizations develop and implement long-term strategic plans.
+They often work on mergers and acquisitions, market-entry, and business model innovation issues.

 • IT consulting: Graduates may work for consulting firms that specialize in helping organizations implement and optimize technology solutions, such as software systems and data management.